 - Arousal difficulties

 I am respectful of all gender, sexual and relationship diversities.
 Whatever you bring to the sessions we will discuss in a sensitive way and work through with encouragement, knowledge, and understanding.

 Training, qualifications & experience

-I'm an advanced trainee on the Diploma in Integrative Psychosexual Therapy with Centre for Psychosexual Health.
+I hold a Diploma in Integrative Psychosexual Therapy with Centre for Psychosexual Health.

 I hold a Post Graduate Diploma (PGDip) in Psychosynthesis Counselling accredited by Middlesex University.

-I am a Registered Member of the British Association of Counsellors and Psychotherapists (MBACP) and abide by their Ethical Framework.
+I'm a Registered Member of the British Association of Counsellors and Psychotherapists (MBACP) and abide by their Ethical Framework.